Bosch (crater)

-Bosch is a small lunar impact crater near the North Pole of the Moon.
-It is located just to the northeast of the Rozhdestvenskiy crater.
+Bosch is a small lunar impact crater near the North Pole on the far side of the Moon.
+It is located to the northeast of the large Rozhdestvenskiy crater.
+Bosch forms a doubly-shadowed cold trap with a temperature below 110 K, but it shows no evidence of accumulated water ice.

-This crater was previously unnamed until it was given a name by the IAU along with 18 other craters on January 22, 2009.
-It was named after German chemist and Nobel Prize winner Carl Bosch (c.
-1874 – c.
-1940).
+This crater was previously unnamed until it was given a designation by the IAU along with 18 other craters on January 22, 2009.
+It was named after German chemist and Nobel Prize winner Carl Bosch (1874-1940).